ArthurMangussi/LLMsImputation/README.md

 ## Related Publication

-This work has been submitted to IEEE Transactions on Knowledge and Data.
+This work has been submitted to 43rd IEEE International Conference on Data Engineering (ICDE).
 Further details will be provided upon publication.